sagemath/sage/src/doc/en/developer/tools.rst

 By passing the options ``--count -qq`` we can reduce the output to only show the number of style violation warnings.
-This can be helpful for planning work on coding-style clean-up tickets that focus on one or a few related issues::
+This can be helpful for planning work on coding-style clean-up PRs that focus on one or a few related issues::

   $ ./sage -tox -e pycodestyle -- --count -qq src/sage